Basic Trope: An Aesop that goes against traditional morality or ethics.

-- Straight: In an episode of Alice and Bob, Alice learns that sometimes grown-ups make mistakes — so she can exploit those mistakes for her own personal gain.
+- Straight: In an episode of Alice and Bob, Alice learns that sometimes adults make mistakes — so she can exploit those mistakes for her own personal gain.

 - Downplayed: Alice learns that even grown-ups make mistakes, and you should point them out... but she isn't exactly nice about it.

-- Justified: Just because it's not a nice Aesop doesn't make it any less true.
+- Just because it's not a nice Aesop doesn't make it any less true.

-"Seriously kids, never do that. ...Unless you really want something."
+- Zig Zagged:Alice: Seriously, kids, never do that. ...Unless you really want something.

-- Enforced: The show's a comedy, and a subverted Aesop is a standard joke.
+- Enforced: The show is a comedy intended mainly for adults, and a subverted Aesop is a standard joke.

 - Lampshaded: "Alice, you shouldn't be teaching lessons like that!
 Think of the kids!"

 - Invoked: Alice is a bit of a jokester, and she finds this sort of thing funny.

 - Defied: "We can't have lessons like that on the show!
 Think of the children!"

 - Discussed:Bob: Alice, seriously.
 Can you imagine the reactions people would have if a kids' TV show expressed that lesson?